Todd2112/My-Portfolio/Business Suite/README.md

 ## A Unified Approach to High-Performance Content

 In a crowded digital landscape, generic content fails to connect.
-The **Business Solutions Suite** is our proprietary, two-stage service designed to transform your brand's vision into data-backed, high-ranking content.
+The **Business Solutions Suite** is our proprietary, three-phase service designed to transform your brand's vision into data-backed, high-ranking content.
 We provide a seamless, start-to-finish solution that ensures every piece of content is on-brand, accurate, and optimized for maximum impact.

 This is a **done-for-you service**.
 We leverage our private, powerful AI tools to handle the complexities of content creation and optimization, allowing you to focus on your core business strategy.